LULIU1816/TwoSLSanalysis/README.md

-# TwoSLSanylsis
+# TwoSLSanaylsis

-TwoSLSanylsis is an  two-stage least squares procedure for TCGA analysis.
+TwoSLSanaylsis is an  two-stage least squares procedure for TCGA analysis.
 TwoSLSanylsis can provide the estimate of causal effect with the survival data download from TCGA.

 # Installation